Indiana University School of Nursing: Accreditation

-In May 1941 the IU Training School for Nurses was on the first list of the National League of Nursing Education's accredited schools of nursing.
-In 1992 the League accredited the IU School of Nursing’s degree programs on all eight of the IU campuses.
+In May 1941, the IU Training School for Nurses was on the first list of the National League of Nursing Education's accredited schools of nursing.
+In 1992, the League accredited the IU School of Nursing's degree programs on all eight of the IU campuses.
 More recently, the National League for Nursing has designated the IU School of Nursing in Indianapolis as a Center of Excellence in Nursing Education in two categories: Advance of Science of Nursing Education (2012–21) and Promote the Pedagogical Expertise of Faculty (2006–22).

-The Commission on Collegiate Nursing Education has accredited the IU School of Nursing’s BSN, MSN, and DNP programs.
+The Commission on Collegiate Nursing Education has accredited the IU School of Nursing's BSN, MSN, and DNP programs.
 Indiana University – Purdue University Fort Wayne, IU East, IU Kokomo, IU Northwest, IU South Bend, IU Southeast, and IUPUI are members of the American Association of Colleges of Nursing.

 Facilities

-The IU School of Nursing's main building is on the Indiana University–Purdue University Indianapolis campus, with nursing programs and clinical training are offered at IU's regional campuses in Indiana and at IU Health hospitals.
-In 1966 the School began planning its new facility at IUPUI.
+The IU School of Nursing's main building is on the Indiana University Indianapolis campus, with nursing programs and clinical training offered at IU's regional campuses in Indiana and at IU Health hospitals.
+In 1966, the School began planning its new facility at IUPUI.
 Construction began on the $7 million, nearly 40000 ft2 building in 1970.
 It is located between Long Hospital and IU's Clinical Building, south of Riley Hospital, and is a part of the IU Health Medical Center complex.
 The School of Nursing building was dedicated in May 1974.
 A $600,000 grant from the National Institutes of Health and a $300,000 appropriation from the state legislature provided additional funding to construct a television studio in the building.

-In 2006 the IU nursing school established the Center for Research in Nursing Education in Indianapolis.
-In 2008 it opened the Jean Johnson Schaefer Resource Center for Innovation in Clinical Nursing Education, a 15000 ft2 training facility at IUPUI.
+In 2006, the IU School of Nursing established the Center for Research in Nursing Education in Indianapolis.
+In 2008, it opened the Jean Johnson Schaefer Resource Center for Innovation in Clinical Nursing Education, a 15000 ft2 training facility at IU Indianapolis.